Erin’ Recipe Rundown

 • Baby potatoes, carrots, and onions: You could swap any of these for other root vegetables, such as parsnips or turnips.
 You could also use red potatoes instead of yellow.
 Whatever you choose, make sure your vegetables are at least 1-2” long, or else they’ll overcook.

 • Worcestershire sauce: Worcestershire sauce adds a salty, umami flavor to the roast.
-Check out this post on is worcestershire sauce gluten-free.
+Check out this post on is Worcestershire sauce gluten-free?.

 How to Make Sirloin Tip Roast

-Sirloin tip roast on a cutting board
+Sirloin tip roast cut up on a cutting board, and sirloin tip roast in a pan

 Cooked roast, carrots, onions, and potatoes in a slow cooker

-You also might like this traeger tri tip.
+You also might like this Traeger tri tip.

 spoon lifting Sirloin roast with carrots and potatoes